Artist Statement

 James Emmett (he/they) is a multi-disciplinarian trans artist.

 James (born 1978) lived and worked in Chicago from 2005 until late December of 2024.
 He/they co-owned a pet boutique in Chicago’s Northside neighborhood, Andersonville from 2012 to 2020, where in September of 2020 he sold it and pursued his art practice full time.
-In April of 2022, James began painting, and since, painting and found object sculpture has become his primary focus.
+In April of 2022, James began painting, and since, painting, found object sculpture and writing has become his primary focus.

 James Emmett, now in his mid 40’s, has long rejected the exclusiveness of pedigree, traditional academic pursuits and conforming to societal standards.
 A student of life, leaving community college after one month at the age of 19 to pursue lessons outside of the classroom, James continues to grow his proficiencies in the spirit of a little intuition, curiosity, drive, practice, a smidge of google and an occasional online course.